kkawtar/ATTICA/README.md

 2-Text  sub-dataset:  contains  text  objects  with  line  andword level annotations.
 There two classes of object categories in this set.
 Namely: Line-level categories (Arabic readable line and Arabic unreable line) and Word-level categories (Arabic word, Arabic digits, Latin digits, special characters and Latin mileage units).

-Annotation:
+## Annotation:

 The dataset was annotated using Labelme.
 This  latter  automatically  generates  XML  metadata  files according to the Pascal VOC format, where it includes the im-age name, size, object bboxes coordinates and correspondingclass  names.

-*"Annotations.rar" includes a total of 1215 XML annotation file, including all of the dataset's categories.
+*"Voc annotation file/Annotations.rar" includes a total of 1215 XML annotation file, including all of the dataset's categories.
+*"split_annotations.py" is a python script that allows to split the dataset into seperate annotation folders, where each corresponds to a specific category.

+## Images source links:

-In  addition,  a  CSV  file named "Filenames_sourceLinks.csv" is  provided  to  indicate the downloadable source links of all images, along with other information  describing  the  contained  traffic  panels:
+A  CSV  file named "Filenames_sourceLinks.csv" is  provided  to  indicate the downloadable source links of all images, along with other information  describing  the  contained  traffic  panels:

 *TP-shape: indicates the shapes of the TPs in the corresponding image (1: Rectangular, 2:Arrow, 3:Rock, 4: Circular)